Guide to Utilization Management

 Risk Stratification for ED Utilization:

 Advanced analytics identify high-risk patients before they become high utilizers.
-The top 5% of ED utilizers account for 30% of all visits,44 making targeted intervention highly effective.
-Predictive models achieve 85% accuracy in identifying future high utilizers, enabling proactive intervention that reduces ED visits by 40-50%.45
+The top 5% of ED utilizers account for a disproportionate share of visits (often over 25% of total volume), making targeted intervention highly effective.
+Validated predictive models often achieve high accuracy (Area Under the Curve, or AUC, typically 0.75-0.85) in identifying future high utilizers, enabling proactive intervention that has been shown in some high-fidelity programs to significantly reduce ED visits by 20% to over 40% in the targeted population.48, 49

 Value-Based ED Diversion Strategies:

-• Mobile Integrated Health Programs: Paramedic-led community programs achieve 45% reduction in ED visits for enrolled patients, saving $1,200 per patient per month.48 These programs address acute needs in the home, prevent unnecessary transports, and provide critical linkage to primary care
+• Mobile Integrated Health Programs: Paramedic-led community programs achieve 45% reduction in ED visits for enrolled patients, saving $1,200 per patient per month.51 These programs address acute needs in the home, prevent unnecessary transports, and provide critical linkage to primary care.

 Managing High ED Utilizers in Value-Based Contracts